 1 quart chicken broth

 Queso Fresco cheese, optional

 4. Form meat mixture into balls, about the size of a ping pong ball.
 Add to hot broth, and let poach for 20 minutes.
-Make sure the broth isn’t boiling to high, you don’t want the meatballs to toughen up.
+Make sure broth isn’t boiling to hard — you don’t want the meatballs to toughen up.